-Furthermore, several internal parameters describing the urban geometry and the urban thermal and radiative properties, which were hardcoded in TERRA\URB as global constants will be replaced by 2-dimensional fields from EXTPAR.
-A script (see github repository above) is already available that 1) converts the LCZ map into urban canopy parameters needed by TERRA\URB (ISA, AHF, building area fraction, building height, street canyon height-to-width ratio, thermal conductivity, heat capacity, albedo and emissivity), and 2) resamples and ingests this information into the original domain file.
+On the other hand, this offers the possibility to replace several internal parameters describing the urban geometry and the urban thermal and radiative properties, which were hardcoded in TERRA\URB as global constants, by 2-dimensional fields from EXTPAR.
+In a further step, the LCZ maps will be converted by look-up tables in ICON into urban canopy parameters needed by TERRA\URB, i.e. building area fraction, building height, street canyon height-to-width ratio, thermal conductivity, heat capacity, albedo, emissivity, and ISA and AHF.
 This allows TERRA\URB to use spatially explicit urban canopy information.

-RUB will continue to 1) develop these tools, and support its integration into COSMO/ICON TERRA-URB, and 2) test its impact on the modelled thermal environment.
+CMCC and IMGW-PIB will contribute to implement the dataset in EXTPAR and to test its impact on the modelled thermal environment.
 First tests indicate that the use of Local Climate Zone information performs as good or even better for summer conditions compared to using best-available datasets sourced from OpenStreetMap, recent global land cover data and Sentinel satellite images (Varentsov et al. 2020).
 ARPAP will carry out a survey using satellite data, OpenStreetMap, local cartographic data (such as shapefiles of buildings or information on building heights and street widths) and other sources (for instance ERA5-Land) to improve the characterisation of these new urban parameters for Turin.

-RHM will continue the development of the unified approach (3) to obtain the input parameters for TERRA\URB based on the vector-formatted cartographic data (e. g. from OpenStreetMap) together with other data sources, e. g. global data bases and satellite images.
+RHM will continue the development of the unified approach (3) to obtain the input parameters for TERRA\URB based on the vector-formatted cartographic data (e.g. from OpenStreetMap) together with other data sources, e.g. global data bases and satellite images.
 Due to the high labour and computational demand, this approach can not be applied to a global or even national scale, however it may provide detailed data for high-resolution limited-area studies and may be used as a reference in comparison to other approaches.
 Currently, this approach is proposed and tested for Moscow (Samsonov and Varentsov 2020), however it relies on data with global coverage and may be adopted for other regions.